 posted July 25, 2017

-For Brent Jennings, choosing to earn his Master of Public Administration was not an immediate decision.
+For Brent Jennings, choosing to earn his Master of Public Administration from Columbia Southern University was not an immediate decision.
 After high school, Jennings entered the construction industry, graduating from a top-notch plumbing and pipe fitting apprenticeship.

 “I actually had called CSU several times over the years to ask questions and chat.
 The customer service is genuinely delivered in a way that exemplifies the school's addiction to excellence in every facet,” Brent said.
 “I was on a roll after graduating with my bachelor's from another DEAC school and knew all along that I wanted to work in government, making CSU's program a perfect fit.”